niebert/Wiki2Reveal/README.md

 var vHTML_section = section(context);
 console.log(vHTML_section);
 ```
+This will allow to create new export formats much easier just by replacement of the format specific templateengine.
+A template engine for an output format will have `TemplateEngine` as super class.
+In a browserified version of [PanDocElectron](https://en.wikiversity.org/wiki/PanDocElectron) the user does not need an installation of an Electron application and all the other modules like [`ImageMagick`]().

 ## Retrieve MediaWiki Content in a Browser
 The following approaches are tested and compared.
 So that other programmers can follow the decision making process for designing the module for